-Development of Performance Management System for leading jewelery brand
+Development of Performance Management System for a Leading Jewellery Brand

 With the thought of abandoning annual evaluations and rankings, employee performance management was becoming a tough task for one of our clients.
-This client happened to be a leading jewelry brand with presence in all the prominent cities of North India.
+This client happened to be a leading jewellery brand with presence in all the prominent cities of North India.
 The Marketing team had plans for rapid business development and expansion across various other cities of India.
 The HR team had understood that the current performance management system is futile.
 The Store Managers were providing verbal feedback to the employees and the HR department.
 It was also observed by the HR department that the feedback provided in the reviews was biased and depended on the perspective of the Store Managers.
 Moreover, since the performance reviews were conducted annually, there was a very little scope for implementation of corrective measures, recorded from the performance review.
 Many employees were also not convinced with their annual ratings and hence providing real time feedback across geographies was another challenge for the HR department.
-The HR Head was also apprehensive about the practices which can be instituted instead of traditional approach of performance management, which is best suited for their organization.
-Most of all, the HR Head was concerned since convincing the Management and the employees as to why the HR department is “blowing up” traditional HR practices, was again a very difficult task.
-Addressing the elephant in the room, was how to create, maintain and support a successful real-time performance management system to make sure it delivers on its potential and is successfully implemented in the organization.
+The HR Head was also apprehensive about the practices which could be instituted instead of traditional approach of performance management.
+Most of all, the HR Head was concerned about convincing the Management and the employees as to why the HR department is “blowing up” traditional HR practices, was again a very difficult task.
+Addressing the elephant in the room, was how to create, maintain and support a successful real-time Performance Management System to make sure it delivers on its potential and is successfully implemented in the organization.

-That’s when the assignment was given to the human resource advisory team of 3EA.
-Our experts understood the current performance management, its shortcomings and benchmarked the performance management system of the competitors against our client.
-We observed that providing real-time peer reviews was a critical factor in implementation of a progressive performance management system.
+That’s when the assignment was given to the Human Resource Advisory Team of 3EA.
+Our experts understood the current performance management, its shortcomings, and benchmarked the Performance Management System of the competitors against our client.
+We observed that providing real-time peer reviews was a critical factor in implementation of a progressive Performance Management System.
 The competitors who were market leaders provided instant and continuous recognition of positive behaviour of employees.
-They also mapped more affluent data on employees, offering their immediate managers a clearer picture of a team.
-They were also monitoring company’s strengths and weaknesses through their performance management system and were not just focused on the performance of the employees.
+They also mapped more affluent data on employees, offering their immediate managers a clearer picture of the team.
+They were also monitoring company’s strengths and weaknesses through their Performance Management System and were not just focused on the performance of the employees.
 Market leaders were focused on implementation of positive core of their organization, which included the culture of praise, appreciation and immediate acknowledgment that an employee is doing great work, as such positive reinforcement boosted employee retention, productivity, creativity, and attainment of business objectives.

 Post our analysis, we chalked out the broad objectives that the organization had to achieve by restructuring their performance management system, which are listed below: